Amy Schumer Launching Clothing Line For Women ‘Of All Ages And Sizes’

 Amy Schumer has had an incredibly successful career in comedy and acting, and now she’s getting ready to break into a new realm: fashion.
-According to Women’s Wear Daily, the 37-year-old comic is launching a new clothing line that will available next month.
+According to Women’s Wear Daily, the 37-year-old comic is launching a new clothing line that will be available next month.

 Le Cloud will be a collection of ready-to-wear clothing essentials that include separates such as tops, pants and skirts, and is made for women of all shapes and sizes.
 The pieces will be available in sizes XXS-XXL, which equates to 0-20, though Schumer shared on her Instagram account yesterday that the company plans to go up to a size 40 “as soon as we can.”